Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 There’s so much to see in this old-town area, you’ll always enjoy the walk back to your hostel every evening.

-For something a little different, book a hostel in the neighborhood of Gràcia on Carrer de les Carolines.
+For something a little different, look for Barcelona hostels in the neighborhood of Gràcia on Carrer de les Carolines.
 The first house designed by Antoni Gaudi, Casa Vicens Gaudí, can be found here!
 It is a great example of Art Nouveau, which Barcelona embraced, and is just super cool!
 There are lots of trees and old buildings in the neighborhood.
 It’s beautiful!

 Best Hostel in Barcelona – Garden House Hostel